SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 1. If something seems to be working correctly but does not necessarily match your expectations of how it should be working, please consider opening a change request instead.
 This applies also for slow performing features.
 2. If you have more than one possible bug - especially when you are tempted to create a list of independent findings in the **Bug Description** - then please document each bug as separate issue.
-3. Bugs are only valid to create if you can point to a released version where the problem is occuring, not on the version currently und development.
+3. Bugs are only valid to create if you can point to a released version where the problem is occuring, not on the version currently under development.

+#### Why are bugs only valid on released versions?

+1. If there is a problem newly introduced on the `development` branch, it means that an issue recently worked on is not yet finished (so to be reopened and continued to work on).
+It's relevant for reviewing (now, soon or far later) to keep changes logically together as good as possible.
+2. For the Release Notes it is only relevant to mention changes from one version to the next, so listing fixed bugs that never existed from the end users point of view is pointless, confusing and noisy.

 ### Change Request

 Change requests cover features that are already part of SORMAS.
 This primarily includes aspects (or whole features) for which you would like to request an altered behavior, but also small extensions (e.g. additional values being added to a dropdown field).

-* **Problem Description:** Tell us why you want us to changeor extend an existing feature and what you believe is wrong or could be improved about the way it is currently designed.
+* **Problem Description:** Tell us why you want us to change or extend an existing feature.
+Is there something working differently than you expect it?
+What can be improved about the way it is currently designed?
 * **Proposed Change:** Describe in as much detail as possible how you would like us to change the feature and what the expected outcome of your request should look like.
 If possible, provide alternative solutions in case your proposed change can not be implemented in the way you outlined it for any reason.
 * **Acceptance Criteria:** Describes what conditions should apply to the requested change.
 These can be functional or non-functional requirements, that are usually specified by the developers.
 * **Implementation Details:** While refining an issue, a developer usually gives hints what to consider or change in the source code.